-Super Bowl LIII Could Become The Lowest-Scoring Super Bowl In History
+Super Bowl LIII Becomes The Lowest-Scoring Super Bowl In History

-At the end of the third quarter of Super Bowl LIII, the Los Angeles Rams and New England Patriots were tied, 3-3, with both teams engaged in a defensive chess match and unable to score a touchdown against the opposing defense.
-Could this end up as the lowest-scoring Super Bowl in the game’s 52-year history?
-Even with the Patriots scoring the game’s first touchdown eight minutes into the fourth quarter, there’s a very good chance as of this writing that it would.
+It’s now official – with the New England Patriots defeating the Los Angeles Rams, 13-3, in a defensive chess match of a game, Super Bowl LIII is the lowest-scoring contest in the event’s 52-year history.
+Per ESPN, this didn’t come as a surprise after the Patriots held a 3-0 lead over the Rams at the end of the first half.
+However, the extremely low score wasn’t what oddsmakers were expecting after the over-under for this year’s NFL championship game closed at a comparatively high 56, the third-highest in Super Bowl history.

-As noted by Sports Illustrated, the lowest-scoring Super Bowl in the event’s history took place in 1973, when the Miami Dolphins completed their historic undefeated season by defeating the Washington Redskins, 14-7.
-That’s good for a combined total of 21 points, or eight more than the 13 combined points the Patriots and Rams have scored thus far.
+As noted by Sports Illustrated, the previous lowest-scoring Super Bowl in the event’s history took place in 1973, when the Miami Dolphins completed their historic undefeated season by defeating the Washington Redskins, 14-7.
+That’s good for a combined total of 21 points, or five more than the 16 combined points the Patriots and Rams scored on Sunday night.
 And quite fittingly, this was a Super Bowl where a defensive player, Dolphins safety Jake Scott, won MVP honors at the end of the game for coming up with two interceptions against the Redskins’ offense.

 While Scott had two interceptions to earn himself Super Bowl MVP honors back in 1973, it wasn’t like the Dolphins were able to directly take advantage of them, as recalled by Fansided‘s Dawn of the Dawg.